 The carry trade works great as long as the currencies remain stable.
 The trader can count on a steady return from the high-yield currency.

 The trade works even better when the currency in the high-interest rate country appreciates.
 When the investor redeems the bonds, he or she can pay off the loan in the low-interest currency with the stronger currency.
-The investor pockets the difference.
+The investor gets to pocket the difference.

 Yen Carry Trade Today

-Trading in the yen picked up in October 2012 when Shinzo Abe became Prime Minister.
+Trading in the yen picked up in October 2012 when Abe took office.
 He promised to boost economic growth by increasing government spending, lowering interest rates, and opening up trade.
 He accomplished the first two but had less progress on the third.
-Between 2010 and April 2013, the yen carry trade rose by 70 percent.
-As a result, the yen expanded its share of global forex trading to 23 percent of the total in 2013.
+Between 2010 and April 2013, the yen carry trade rose by 70%.
+Its share of global forex trading had grown to 23% of the total.

-Abe raised consumption taxes in 2013, sending Japan's economy back into recession.
+In 2013, Abe raised consumption taxes to lower the nation's debt.
+That sent Japan's economy back into recession.
 The Bank of Japan responded with more quantitative easing.
 By October 2014, the yen fell to a seven-year low.
 It remained at those levels in 2015.
 The U.S. dollar rate weakened in 2017 due to uncertainty over President Trump's economic policies.
 It strengthened in the latter part of the year, reviving the yen to U.S. dollar carry trade.
-But the Bank of Japan struggles to keep the yen's value low, despite QE and low interest rates.
+But the Bank of Japan struggles to keep the yen's value low, despite QE and low-interest rates.
 Forex traders purchase the yen as a hedge whenever the dollar declines.

 How the Yen Carry Trade Affects the U.S. Economy

+Many experts believe that the global liquidity before 2008 was due to the yen carry trade.
+Low-cost yen loans financed purchases of higher-yielding investments around the world.
 They included traditional dollar-denominated bonds, as well as home loans in South Korea and stocks in India.
-Janese banks had $15 trillion in deposits to lend.
+Japanese banks had $15 trillion in deposits to lend.
 The yen carry trade grew to $500 billion.

 Once the financial crisis hit, investors dumped their risky assets and bought yen.
 The yen carry trade inflated the pre-crisis bubble, and aggravated its collapse.

 In 2017, Japan continues to keep interest rates low.
 It aims to produce a cheaper yen and a stronger dollar to make its exports cheaper.
 Japan is also one of the largest owners of U.S. debt.
-It's one reason U.S. Treasurys are strong, making bond yields low.
+It's one reason U.S. Treasury is strong, making bond yields low.
 It keeps long-term interest rates low even when the Federal Reserve raises short-term rates.

-Japan's drive to keep the yen weak and the dollar strong has other consequences.
+Japan's drive to keep the yen weak relative to the dollar has other consequences.
 Most commodities contracts, including oil and gold, are priced in dollars.
 When the dollar is strong, the prices of these commodities fall.
 A strong dollar can also lower demand for U.S. stocks.
 Therefore, if you are in any of these investments, keep an eye on the yen carry trade.